-Navy blue jumper or cardigan with school logo on (available from School Trends or My Clothing)
+Navy blue jumper or cardigan (with school logo are available from School Trends, Kitz or My Clothing)

-In summer (from Easter to the end of the Summer term):
+In summer (after our Easter break until October half term):

-Light blue and white gingham dresses may be worn
+Light blue and white gingham dress or

-White polo shirt with school logo and grey trousers or shorts
+White polo shirt and grey trousers, shorts or skirts

 NB.
-Trousers and shorts worn in school for uniform must be appropriate uniform style material and 'cut', not sportswear or fashion styles.
+Trousers and shorts worn in school for uniform must be appropriate uniform style material and cut, not sportswear or fashion styles.